dansmyers/ProgrammingWithAI/Activities/2-Image_Filters.md

 ## Overview

-Implement photo filters with **Pillow**, a Python image processing library.
-The goal of this part is to demonstrate how you can use AI to understand and work with unfamiliar libraries and execute your own vision.
+This activity will allow you to practice implementing photo filters with **Pillow**, a Python image processing library.
+In addition to continuing our work from the first week on code generation, it will help demonstrate how you can use AI to understand and work with unfamiliar libraries and execute your own vision.

 ## Image Filtering